Vijaykumar-20/Vijaykumar-20/README.md

 - 👋 Hi, I’m @Vijaykumar-20
 - 👀 I’m interested in ...Doing realtime experienceble projects
-- 🌱 I’m currently learning ...Bachelor of Engineering in ECE i.e 3rd year
+- 🌱 I’m currently pursuing ...Bachelor of Engineering in ECE i.e 4th year
 - 💞️ I’m looking to collaborate on ...
-AI/ML,Blockchain and front end relateble projects
+Software Development projects and App development.
 - 📫 How to reach me ...Could dm me in GIT.

 <!---